dp30-sub/SEMESTRAL-BREAKDOWN/README.md

 🏁 Game Ending

--The game ends when:
+The game ends when:<br>
--The semester reaches its final day OR
+The semester reaches its final day OR<br>
--You hit a game-over condition (0 energy, 0 money, 100 stress, etc.)
+You hit a game-over condition (0 energy, 0 money, 100 stress, etc.)<br>
--Your final stats and final score will be shown on screen.
+Your final stats and final score will be shown on screen.<br>

 # 6. **Sample Output**